What is this medication?

 Interactions are not expected.
-Do not use any other eye products without telling your doctor or health care professional.
+Do not use any other eye products without telling your care team.

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

-Tell your doctor or health care professional if your symptoms do not improve in 2 to 3 days.
+Tell your care team if your symptoms do not improve in 2 to 3 days.

 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.